PrimalMyst/Books/codex/world-building/hexagonal-system-applications.md

 - Opposite quests create narrative tension and meaningful choices

 **Cross-Vertex Narratives:**
-- Story arcs that require understanding multiple vertices
+- Story arcs that require understanding multiple corners
 - Character development that spans the hexagon
 - Endgame content that tests mastery of all six themes